munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

    - Python will take the returned function and call it at decoration time, passing the function to be decorated.
    - As a decorator returns a function, a decorator does not have a specific return type.

-- Using decorators is beneficial because they're reusable and they can be used on classes, (amongst other uses).
+- Using decorators is beneficial because they're reusable, they can be used on classes, they can be used to check if a user is logged in, etc.
 1. As a decorator is just a regular Python function, all the usual tools for easy reusability are available.
 ```commandline
 def do_twice(func):